Temporary Food Events & Farmers Markets

 While local produce stands have delivered goods for centuries, today’s farmers markets are more complex.
 Along with the traditional whole produce available from farmers, markets now offer packaged foods; fresh meats, eggs, or cheeses; and home-made crafts.
 The Division of Environmental Health and Protection has evolved with this expansion of goods sold to protect the public from potentially hazardous foods.

-If a vendor sells potentially hazardous goods at a location within St. Charles County, they must be inspected and permitted by sanitarians.
+If a vendor sells potentially hazardous goods at a location within St. Charles County, they must be inspected and licensed by Division of Environmental Health and Protection sanitarians.
 Potentially hazardous goods are any foods that can support the rapid and progressive growth of harmful organisms.

-A temporary food establishment or mobile food unit license IS REQUIRED for vendors at farmers markets who sell or give away:
+A temporary food establishment, farmers market or mobile food unit license IS REQUIRED for vendors at farmers markets who sell or give away:

 - Meats - Product must also be USDA or Missouri Department of Agriculture certified, properly labeled and packaged, safely transported and held at required temperatures.